 The version number should match the package name you downloaded, 1.9.3 for 64-bit Linux in this case as above.
 With Go packages installed, you are ready to download and compile the Docker Machine driver for UpCloud.

 Installing Docker Machine UpCloud driver

-The Machine drivers are an important part in how the Docker Machine functions with a cloud provider API.
+The Machine drivers are an important part of how the Docker Machine functions with a cloud provider API.
 The Docker Machine driver for this was written and published by a fellow UpCloud user torras on GitHub.
-It utilises the Go SDK for UpCloud developed by another dedicated user Jalle19 on GitHub.
+It utilizes the Go API client for UpCloud which can be found at our GitHub library.

-Download the driver using the Go command below.
+Download and build the driver using the Go command below.

 go get -u github.com/torras/docker-machine-driver-upcloud

 If you receive an error during the build, use the command underneath to update the import paths in the driver and then rerun the previous command.

 sed -i -e 's/Jalle19\/upcloud-go-sdk/UpCloudLtd\/upcloud-go-api/' $GOPATH/src/github.com/torras/docker-machine-driver-upcloud/driver/upcloud.go